minoobeyzavi/Transpara/Druid-LoadData.md

   ```
 Reference:
 ```
+Depending on what druid.storage.type is set to, Druid will upload segments to some Deep Storage.
+Local disk is used as the default deep storage.
 -L              If server has been moved, redo request on the new location.
 -H              Extra header to include in the request.
 -X              Custom request method.